SushantChhetry/llm-trading-bot/deepseek-experiment/docs/guides/database/migrations.md

 Then edit the generated file in `alembic/versions/` with your SQL.

+---

 ## Applying Migrations

 ### Preview (dry-run):
 ```bash
 alembic upgrade head --sql
 ```

+This shows what SQL will be executed without actually running it.

 ### Apply migration:
 ```bash